collinjackson/firebase2-dart/README.md

 Support for more APIs is planned.
 See the [API docs](https://flutter.github.io/firebase-dart) for a list of currently supported APIs.

-Firebase does not officially support this package.
-The Flutter team maintains this package.

 ## Learn more